 Making selections of people in Photoshop is not easy.
-This is where the Refine Edge tool comes in handy.
+Thankfully, Photoshop has tons of features, such as the Refine Edge tool to help you finish the job quicker.

 Step 1: Make a Selection

 The selection doesn’t have to be perfect, but make sure not to leave out large parts.

 Step 2: Open Refine Edge

 Where is Refine Edge in Photoshop?
 This feature can be difficult to find, especially after the recent updates.
 But here’s what you need to do:

 First, go to Select in the menu and click on ‘Select and Mask…’

 Use different modes to learn which work best for the selection you want to make.